-At the heart of COP26 will be negotiations involving the 197 Parties to the UNFCCC.
+At the heart of COP26 were the negotiations involving the 197 Parties to the UNFCCC.

-The UK aims to bring countries together to agree a comprehensive, ambitious and balanced outcome that takes forward coordinated climate action and resolves key issues related to the UNFCCC, the Kyoto Protocol and the Paris Agreement*.
+The UK brought countries together to agree a comprehensive, ambitious and balanced outcome that takes forward coordinated climate action and resolves key issues related to the UNFCCC, the Kyoto Protocol and the Paris Agreement*.

-Paris set the destination – limiting warming well below 2 degrees, aiming for 1.5 degrees – Glasgow must make it a reality.
+Paris set the destination – limiting warming well below 2 degrees, aiming for 1.5 degrees – Glasgow kept it alive.

-At COP26 delegates will be aiming to finalise the ‘Paris Rulebook’, the rules needed to implement the 2015 Paris Agreement, and conclude outstanding issues from COP25 in Madrid.
-They will also seek to deliver on all essential negotiating items for 2020 and 2021.
+At COP26 delegates aimed to finalise the ‘Paris Rulebook’, the rules needed to implement the 2015 Paris Agreement, and conclude outstanding issues from COP25 in Madrid.
+They also sought to deliver on all essential negotiating items for 2020 and 2021.

-From our extensive engagement with countries, the most commonly raised priorities include:
+From our extensive engagement with countries, the most commonly raised priorities included:

 - Enabling ambition through carbon markets

 - Rules for the transparent reporting of action and support